brian-team/brian2modelfitting/docs_sphinx/optimizer/index.rst

 .. _Nevergrad: https://github.com/facebookresearch/nevergrad

 Offers an extensive collection of algorithms that do not require gradient computation.
-Nevergrad optimizer can be specified in the following way:
+:py:class:`~brian2modelfitting.modelfitting.metric.NevergradOptimizer` can be specified in the following way:

 .. code:: python